Ronnie Correy

 Ronnie Dean Correy (born November 8, 1966, in Bellflower, California) is an American former international motorcycle speedway rider.
 He was a World Pairs Champion, winning the title in 1992, a world cup winner and earned 23 caps for the United States national speedway team.

 Career summary

 Correy first rode in the United Kingdom for the Wolverhampton Wolves in 1987.
 He remained at Wolves for sevens seasons before joining Long Eaton for one season in 1995.

-He won the British League championship title in 1991 and one year later he won the World Pairs Championship with Greg Hancock.
+Correy won the British League championship title in 1991 and one year later he won the World Pairs Championship with Greg Hancock.

-He represented the USA in the final of the 1989 Speedway World Team Cup at the Odsal Stadium in Bradford, England and the 1991 Speedway World Team Cup final in Vojens, Denmark before winning the 1992 Speedway World Team Cup.
+Correy represented the US in the final of the 1989 Speedway World Team Cup at the Odsal Stadium in Bradford, England and the 1991 Speedway World Team Cup final in Vojens, Denmark before winning the 1992 Speedway World Team Cup.

-He scored 4,127 points for Wolverhampton, recording 19 full maxima and 9 paid maxima and scored 366 bonus points with Wolves.
+Correy scored 4,127 points for Wolverhampton, recording 19 full maxima and 9 paid maxima and scored 366 bonus points with Wolves.
 He was the captain of the club before his release in 1998.

-In 1998 he joined Belle Vue Aces and became the club captain for the 1999 season.
+In 1998, Correy joined Belle Vue Aces and became the club captain for the 1999 season.